Key Facts

 The 28-Day Assessment Target

 The 28-day referral target reinforces the same picture.
 In September 2025, 76% of CHC referrals were completed within 28 days — meaning roughly one in four families waited longer (NHS Digital, February 2026).
 For a person in hospital or a care home waiting on a funding decision, those extra weeks matter.
 They can mean out-of-pocket care costs that are hard to recover later.
+If your case is past the 28-day mark, our escalation playbook sets out the five-step sequence and the day-29 NHS funding principle most families never hear about.

 How Has the CHC Eligibility Rate Changed Year by Year?